KWellesly/ML4Anime/index.md

 |Euclidean|yes|0|0|0|
 |Euclidean|no|0|0|0|

 From our resulting variance measurements, we can see that for one-hot features with very low population represention (small probability), we cannot expect good measurements for how well our recommendations did relative to the input, as most possible data animes fall outside this tiny portion of our data.
-This is especially exemplified by our measurements from genre_Mystery and studio_Madhouse values for average absolute standard Z and average standard feature deviation; several times, the values were both 0, but this value cannot necessarily signify perfect recommendation results for this feature, given the input anime.
+This is especially exemplified by our measurements from studio_Madhouse values for average absolute standard Z and average standard feature deviation; several times, the values were both 0.
+However, this value cannot necessarily signify perfect recommendation results for this feature, given the input anime.
 Instead, this measurement tells us that from our anime dataset, we do not have enough values in our anime dataset to accurately measure our KNN performance with regards to the feature in question.
+However, with regards to our results, we can say with relative confidence that because we had a set of input anime with a mean studio_Madhouse feature value of 0 (meaning, none of the animes were created by studio_Madhouse) we would expect for our recommendations to return non-studio_Madhouse's animes.

 In contrast, we found that for one-hot encoded features that are large in proportion (in regards to our anime dataset), Cosine normalized KNN on average performed better than the other KNN implementations.
 On the other hand, Euclidean un-normlized KNN always performed the worst for such one-hot encoded features.
 One additional note that should be made here, is that the average standard deviation for one-hot encoded features we were able to measure performance for (namely, genre_Action and genre_Comedy) had average feature standard deviation that approached the overall population standard deviation.